Dedicated to Radical Well-Being.

 24/7 Crisis Line: 503.988.4888

-We offer therapy to children and teens, providing support in the midst of intense change.
+We offer therapy to children, teens and young adults aged 10-18, providing support in the midst of intense change.
 We work with youth who: have experienced trauma, are queer or trans-questioning, or who just need support.
 We also offer family counseling, sibling therapy and child-parent therapy.

 We ourselves are queer therapists, so please feel at home!
 We provide individual and couples’ therapy to lesbian, gay, bisexual, trans, nonbinary, queer, questioning, intersex, allies, asexual and pansexual persons of all ages.
 We provide excellent resources for gender transitioning.